BNC Bancorp raises capital, buys community bank

-(Reuters) - BNC Bancorp BNCN.O, a North Carolina-based bank holding company, said it is raising $72.5 million from private equity firm Aquiline Capital Partners LLC and 19 other investors and is also buying a small commercial bank in the Charlotte area.
+June 4 (Reuters) - BNC Bancorp, a North Carolina-based bank holding company said it is raising $72.5 million from private equity firm Aquiline Capital Partners LLC and 19 other investors and is also buying a small commercial bank in the Charlotte area.

-The investors are buying preferred stock mandatorily convertible into common stock upon shareholder approval at $7 a share, according to the company.
+The investors are buying preferred stock mandatorily convertible into common stock upon shareholder approval at $7.00 per share, according to the company.

 Aquiline, which is based in New York, is leading the investment group, which includes directors of BNC.
 The financing is expected to close on or about Friday.